adriankulik/Desqueezer/README.md

 To install **Desqueezer** in Lightroom Classic:

+0. Download the newest release of this Plugin.
 1. Locate or create your **Lightroom Plugins folder**.
 This is usually located in:
    - **macOS:** `~/Library/Application Support/Adobe/Lightroom/Modules/`
    - **Windows:** `C:\Users\<YourName>\AppData\Roaming\Adobe\Lightroom\Modules\`